CBICA/vcpkg/README.md

 ## Overview
 Vcpkg helps you manage C and C++ libraries on Windows, Linux and MacOS.
 This tool and ecosystem are currently in a preview state; your involvement is vital to its success!

 [CBICA NOTES]: This particular fork contains customized build recipes for ITK (which includes DCMTK, built separately), VTK and OpenCV.
+The assumption is that Open Source Qt (5.10.0-5.11.1) has been installed and available in PATH.

 For short description of available commands, run `vcpkg help`.